PhD in Germany: Funded Doctoral Programs 2026

 | Total monthly | €635–€850 | €855–€1,130 | €1,135–€1,570 |

-With a typical 65% E13 net salary of approximately €1,850–€2,080, you can live comfortably in most German cities and still save money each month.
-Doctoral researchers on stipends (€1,400–€1,800) should note that stipends are tax-free but may not include social insurance, so budget for private health insurance (~€110/month for students under 30).
+With a 65% E13 net salary of €1,850–€2,080, you can live comfortably in most German cities and still save money each month.
+Doctoral researchers on stipends (€1,400–€1,800) should note that stipends are tax-free but do not include social insurance.
+Budget for private health insurance (~€110/month for candidates under 30).

 PhD Duration and Success Rates